maans2001/UJ-NLP-Project/README.md

 5. Open a Pull Request

 ## License
 Distributed under the MIT License.

-See \`LICENSE.txt\` for more information.
+## Contact
+For any inquiries or feedback, feel free to reach out!

 ## Acknowledgments
 - [MADAR Project](http://madar.camel-lab.com/)